onethawt/idaplugins-list/README.md

 * [MadNES](https://github.com/patois/MadNES): This plugin exports IDA names to FCEUXD SP symbols.

+* [MazeWalker](https://github.com/0xPhoeniX/MazeWalker): Toolkit for enriching and speeding up static malware analysis.
+MazeWalker’s goal is to reduce malware analysis time by automating runtime data collection and better visualization eventually helping a researcher to concentrate on static analysis and less on its dynamic part.

 * [mipslocalvars](https://github.com/devttys0/ida/tree/master/plugins/mipslocalvars): Names stack variables used by the compiler for storing registers on the stack, simplifying stack data analysis (MIPS only)

 * [mipsrop](https://github.com/devttys0/ida/tree/master/plugins/mipsrop):